pndemo/converse_nest/README.md

 Authorization:'eyJhbGciOiJIUzI1NiJ9.eyJ1c2VyX2lkIjoxLCJleHAiOjE1NTEwMjEzMTF9.sf1lsNjEMFUMBfUJvZdquDx60aib-1ngMFAi6E9PC-8'
 ```

-## Demo API
+#### GET, POST, PUT & DELETE comment(s)
-The demo API of the Converse Next app has been hosted on Heroku and can be used to test functionalities of the app without having to install the app locally.
-To use the demo API, install [httpie](https://httpie.org/) on your computer and use the testing commands above replacing `localhost:3000` with `converse-nest.herokuapp.com`.
+The syntax is similar getting, posting, updating and deleting posts as illustrated above.

 ## Next Steps

-While this app provides simple micro-blogging functionalities of registering, authenticating, adding posts and comments, the next step is to improve user management by enabling users to edit their information, change their password and control accessability of blog posts they posted by them.
+While this app provides simple micro-blogging functionalities of registering, authenticating, adding posts and comments, the next steps are to improve data validation and user management by enabling users to edit their information, change their password and control accessability of blog posts they posted by them.

 ## Licensing
 This app is licensed under the MIT license.